Sanjay Chandra

 Sanjay Chandra is the former Managing Director of Unitech Ltd, India's second-largest real estate investment company.
-He is in jail for a Unitech fraud case of Rs 20,000 crore.
+Sanjay Chandra and Ajay Chandra had undergone two and a half years of incarceration in the case, having a maximum punishment of 7 years.
+After 7 years of punishment, he was given bail in a Unitech money laundering case.
 He is also on the board of Unitech Wireless.

 Early life and education

 After attending Modern School in Vasant Vihar, New Delhi, Sanjay studied business management at the University of Massachusetts and received his MBA in finance from Graphic Era University, Dehradun.

 Career

-Chandra founded Ikon Clothing Inc. in 1996 and was President until 2001, when he returned to India.
-Upon returning, Chandra joined Unitech Ltd. as the Head of Sales and Marketing.
+Chandra founded Ikon Clothing Inc. in 1996 and was president until 2001, when he returned to India.
+Upon returning, Chandra joined Unitech Ltd. as the head of sales and marketing.
 In 2004, he was promoted to the position of Director.

 Chandra was the key plenary in the real estate and infrastructure conference India GRI in 2007 for the Total Real Estate Discussion and appeared on the Expert Panel for India Retail Forum in 2005.
 He also chaired the India Advisory Board at the Second Annual ICSC Shopping Centre and Retail Conference in Mumbai in 2005 and gave the keynote address at the - 6th Annual Global Investor Conference, Mumbai, India in August 2010.